Thomas' Birthday Adventures Presents

 Regulate or Disintegrate

 Your sympathetic nervous system has been firing like a broken fire alarm since approximately 2020.
 Nature activates the parasympathetic system — "rest and digest" — in a way that no app, podcast, or breathwork seminar can replicate.
 The sound of moving water alone measurably drops your resting heart rate.
-You will be a different person at Duck Lake.
+You will be a different person up there.
 A calmer one.
 With inexplicably better posture.

 Zone 2 But Make It Scenic